Feb

 "I think in general, why some people can do well at what they call multitasking is because the effort to do it is so stimulating.
 You get adrenaline pumping that helps focus your mind.
 What you’re really doing is focusing better at brief spurts on each stimulus.
 So you don’t get bored with either one."

 So in the GTD sense of things, figure out what you need to get done and turn off everything else while you do it.
-And if you find yourself procrastinating and not getting to the project, perhaps you should evaluate what you are gaining by reducing your available project development time.
-It might be that a 15 minute walk outside could get your creative juices flowing better than putting off the task.
+And if you find yourself procrastinating and not getting to the project, perhaps you should evaluate what you gain by reducing your available project development time.
+It might be that a 15-minute walk outside could get your creative juices flowing better than putting off the task.
 And then again there is always the magic 2 – 5 time slot.